bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 Logging
 =======

-This indipydriver package uses the Python standard library logging module, it uses logger with name "indipyclient" and emits logs at levels:
+This indipydriver package uses the Python standard library logging module, it uses logger with name "indipydriver" and emits logs at levels:

 **ERROR**